 You could say I was on, um, red alert.

-Wishing to know more about this Sumner McKnight Crosby, Jr. person, I poked around the Intertubes and found at that there’s a crappy retirement age race car driver named Sumner McKnight with a win percentage of about 2 percent.
-Seriously, check him out.
+Wishing to know more about this Sumner McKnight Crosby, Jr. person, I poked around the Intertubes and found at that there’s a retirement age race car driver named Sumner McKnight with a win percentage of about 2 percent.

 In Crosby’s view, the inception of the Gothic style at Saint-Denis stemmed from the governing principle of unity which brought about a new synthesis.
 That unifying concept, informing and integrating the architecture, sculpture, stained glass, mosaics and designs for precious objects, resulted in absolute clarity of form and expression.
 Three articles written in 1963, 1965, and 1966 explored the influences that converged at Saint-Denis under Suger’s patronage and gave birth to the new style.